Replicable-MARL/MARLlib/docs/source/algorithm/ppo_family.rst

 #.
 Formulating the input to the centralized value function is crucial for the final performance.
 #.
 Tricks in MAPPO training are essential.

-.. admonition:: Some Interesting Facts
+.. admonition:: You Should Know

     - MAPPO paper is done in cooperative settings.
 Nevertheless, it can be directly applied to competitive and mixed task modes.
 Moreover, the performance is still good.
     - MAPPO paper adopts some other tricks like death masking and clipping ratio.
-But compared to the input formulation, these tricks' impact is not so significant.
+But compared to the input formulation, these tricks' impact is insignificant.
     - Sampling procedure of on-policy algorithms can be parallel conducted.
 Therefore, the actual time consuming for a comparable performance between on-policy and off-policy algorithms is almost the same when we have enough sampling *workers*.
     - The parameters are shared across agents.
 However, not sharing these parameters will not incur any problems.
-On the opposite, partly sharing these parameters(e.g., only sharing the critic) can help achieve better performance in some scenarios.
+Conversely, partly sharing these parameters(e.g., only sharing the critic) can help achieve better performance in some scenarios.

 Math Formulation
 ^^^^^^^^^^^^^^^^^^

 MAPPO needs information sharing across agents.
-The critic learning utilize both self-observation and information provided by other agents including observation and actions.
+Critic learning utilizes self-observation and information other agents provide, including observation and actions.
 Here we bold the symbol (e.g., :math:`s` to :math:`\mathbf{s}`) to indicate more than one agent information is contained.

 Critic learning: